cml87/SpringCore_111_forJenkins/README.md

 2. Annotations `@PostConstruct` and `@Predestroy` (JSR-250)
 3. Methods `initMethod()` and `destroyMethod()` of the `@Bean` annotation

-We'll examine the Spring lifecycle for the _singleton_ scope beans.
+We'll examine the Spring lifecycle for the _singleton_ and _prototype_ scope beans.

 ### Interfaces `InitializingBean` and `DisposableBean`